Nurisaaa/online_shop/README.md

-# Microservice Practice Doc
+# Online Shop Practice

 # About Project

-> A simple online store application for practicing microservices
+> A simple online store application for students
 >

 # What we can do inside of our project?